-Villa Melzi d’Eril was created as the summer residence of Francesco Melzi d’Eril, vice president of the Italian Republic that was founded by Napoleon in the early 1800s.
+Villa Melzi d’Eril was created as the summer residence of Francesco Melzi d’Eril, vice president of the Italian Republic founded by Napoleon in the early 1800s.

-Located in Bellagio, this vast complex is one of the most popular attractions among tourists who visit the Pearl of Lake Como.
+Located in Bellagio, this vast complex is one of the most popular attractions among tourists visiting the Pearl of Lake Como.

 Experience a fascinating walk in the Villa Melzi gardens, and enjoy the perfect balance between architecture and natural beauty!

 The Villa Melzi d’Eril complex includes the villa, the vast botanical garden and a museum that traces the history of the villa and the surrounding area through the centuries of its existence.

 The villa was built in neoclassical style and houses valuable decorations by Antonio Canova, Andrea Appiani, Giovan Battista Comolli and Giuseppe Bossi.
 The gardens of Villa Melzi are preserved with great care by the family Gallarati Scotti, the current owners.

 A long avenue of plane trees begins at the boat dock, and gardens of azaleas and gigantic rhododendrons surround the villa, enclosing small spaces such as the hidden cave or the artificial pond in Japanese style.

 In the Orangery adjacent to the villa there is a small museum, which exhibits Napoleonic memorabilia, evidence of Duke Francesco Melzi d’Eril’s loyalty to Napoleon.

 Villa Melzi’s gardens also have many exotic and rare plants that alternate with centuries-old trees, large hedges of camellias, and many other plant species.

 This gives you the opportunity to take a walk through one of the most enchanting places around Lake Como.